 Surgical Extrusion Technique – S.E.T. – An alternative to dental implant

 The ideal tooth is broken at the gum line and is un-restorable in it’s current condition.
-Needs to have a long enough root so after procedure the crown to root ratio is not too bad, preferably at least 1:1.
-Want a straight single root=anterior or premolar and not have periodontal disease/perio abscess.
-Hygiene and overall health is a consideration.
+It needs to have a long enough root so that after the procedure the crown to root ratio is not too bad, preferably at least 1:1.
+We need a straight single root that doesn’t have periodontal disease.
+Hygiene and overall health is also a consideration, as diabetics tend not to have as good of results with this procedure.
 We think this is a great treatment for a kid that is too young for a dental implant or someone older that doesn’t need it to last as long.
-Surgical extrusion technique is in the literature as immediate surgical extrusion and partial exodontic technique, but I think P.E.T. might be mainly a language translation thing.
+Surgical extrusion technique is in the literature as immediate surgical extrusion and partial exodontic technique, but the term P.E.T. is mainly a language translation issue.